 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, July 21st, 2013 at 6:00 pm and is filed under Business, Discovery Writing, Outlining, Season 8, Structure.
+This entry was posted on Sunday, July 21st, 2013 at 6:00 pm and is filed under Career and Lifestyle, Season 8, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.